 '''

 from future import division

 import argparse

 import os

 import sys

 import vtk

-import vtkn88
+import vtk

 '''

 Once you save this, you already have a script that you can run!
-In fact, you should run it, with just these lines in it - even though it does nothing yet, because it will verify that Python can successfully locate VTK and vtkn88.
-The script can be run like this (make sure you've saved cube\compression.py),
+In fact, you should run it, with just these lines in it - even though it does nothing yet, because it will verify that Python can successfully locate VTK and vtkbone.
+The script can be run like this (make sure you've saved apply\compression.py),

-\$ python cube\compression.py
+\$ python apply\compression.py